hanpari/sovereign/source/02/050_extraction.md

 "Captain Gromov speaking.
 Do proceed as explained before."

-The man on the other side of the line hesitated: "But, would not be better if we..."
+The man on the other side of the line hesitated: "But, would it not be better if we..."

 "I SAID DO PROCEED!"

 Gromov covered the microphone and continued through gritted teeth: "I'll kill him.
 I swear I'll kill him."

 "I understand, Captain Gromov.
 We will proceed, then.
 Please relax and don't be so tense.
-Judging from your tone, you may appreciate an oriental massage that highly relieves mental stress.
+Judging from your tone, you may appreciate an oriental massage that relieves mental stress.
 Unfortunately, Lia, my other student, had perished.
 Each time I felt that the tension accumulated way too much, I let her hands do the magic.
-We are both men with responsibility, so I can understand why you overreact a bit."
+We are both men with responsibility, so I understand why you overreact."

 "I'll give you a massage," mumbled Gromov.
 He unmuted the microphone and said: "Captain Gromov speaking.
 The state of emergency!
 According to our sensors, there is a leakage in the tunnel.
 The oxygen level will become critical in ten minutes.
 I am starting the countdown.
 Nine minutes and fifty-nine seconds.
 Nine minutes and fifty-eight seconds..."

 "What?
 What?
 A leakage?
 Captain Gromov, is it a problem?"
+Captain Gromov to Captain Zhutra.
 "Nine minutes and fifty seconds.
-Captain Gromov to Captain Zhutra.
 This is a problem, indeed.
 If you are unable to continue, let your student go first.
 There is no time to lose.
 We can't guarantee the safety of both of you if the extraction maneuver is delayed any further."

 With no intention of leaving his spot to the lady, Professor Zhutra valiantly attacked the lid, no more hesitant, and crawled through the tiny passage.

 Since the artificial gravity was turned off, Gromov, Uriah, and Doll were floating around the opening and waiting for the rescued passengers.

 Finally, a man in his forties appeared, hurrying to get out of the open cover.
-He was an incredibly handsome fellow, blessed with dazzling black hair that formed small curls around his head.
+He was an incredibly handsome fellow, blessed with dazzling black hair forming small curls around his head.

 With regular facial features, smooth, delicate brown skin, well-trimmed eyebrows, and a sporty body with broad shoulders and small buttocks, Professor Zhutra looked like a model from a fashion magazine.